ellenfieldn/IdentityServer4.WsFederation/README.md

 ## Supported Functionality
-Right now, this is basically in the POC state and is my first pass at getting a working IdentityServer4 plugin to support WsFederation for passive authentication.
+Right now, this library is in alpha.
+Consequently, only a subset of the WsFederation standard is supported.
+It's also likely that some features of IdentityServer aren't well integrated yet.

 ### Supported Workflows
 * Signin